 If your goal is to build an eCom site, you might want to look at WooCommerce alternatives such as Shopify or Magento because I can’t speak for the best website platform for eCommerce.

-Now that we’ve covered the best choice for a website platform, here’s a checklist to guide you along the way while getting your new website started.
+Now that we’ve covered the best choice for a website platform, and you’re ready to install WordPress, here’s a checklist to guide you along the way while getting your new small business website started.

 Assuming that you already have a business name, I am going to walk you through some of the other steps you’ll need to take or consider before you get going.

 Some website packages will cost your thousands of dollars for doing this work for you.

 1. Domain Name – Finding the right domain that is relevant to your business or service is significant.